 - For cutting it into smaller pieces, first quarter it and then remove the core.

+How to eat cabbage?
 Various cooking methods can be used to reap the numerous benefits from cabbage.
-This vegetable can form part of many dishes such as salads, soups, and casseroles.
+This vegetable can form part of many dishes such as healthy cabbage salad, soups, and casseroles.
 While cooking it, care should be taken not to overcook it as this can intensify its pungent odor.
 Instead, it can be steamed, baked, boiled, sautéed, stuffed or stir-fried to achieve best results.
 It can even be eaten raw.

 Cabbage can greatly complement vegetables such as potatoes, onions and carrots; and meat such as corned beef, bacon, pork, and sausage.
 It is excellent with herbs and spices such as celery seed, nutmeg, walnuts, garlic, dill weed, mustard seed, tarragon, black pepper, and thyme.
-Some cooking tips are given below.
+Some of the healthy way to cook cabbage are given below.